openhie/openhim-mediator-mhero/README.md

 **Note**: If you change the root@openhim.org password (e.g. on first login) __after__ installing the mediator then the mediator config has to be changed here to reflect that: `/usr/share/openhim-mediator-mhero/config/config.json`

 When the mediator starts, it registers itself with the OpenHIM-core.
-Once, this is done you may configure the mediator directly from the OpenHIM-console.
+Once, this is done you may configure the mediator directly from the OpenHIM-console by going to Mediator > mHero Mediator.
 Here you will need to setup the following:

 * RapidPro Server
   * URL - The base URL of the RapidPro server